trangham283/kaldi_examples/README.md

 ## Decoding Using a Pretrained Model
+For my purposes (conversational speech, Switchboard), I'm using the [chain model](http://kaldi-asr.org/doc/chain.html) trained on Fisher data.
+The paper that this model is based on is [this one](http://www.danielpovey.com/files/2016_interspeech_mmi.pdf), and [this blog post](https://desh2608.github.io/2019-05-21-chain/) has some nice and detailed derivations.

+Steps:

   * Download a model from [kaldi models](http://kaldi-asr.org/models.html).
 For this example, I'm using the [ASpIRE chain model](http://kaldi-asr.org/models/m1), version with the precompiled HCLG
   * Untar it: `tar xvf 0001_aspire_chain_model_with_hclg.tar.bz2`
   * To this recipe, copy `cmd.sh` and `path.sh` if you haven't done so